-Wage and Overtime Lawyers
+Wage & Overtime Claims

 The Fair Labor Standards Act (FLSA) sets forth several provisions related to federal minimum wage and overtime laws.
 Among other things, the FLSA outlines standards for overtime pay and minimum wages for both full-time and part-time employees.
 Not all employees are covered by the FLSA, however.
 Under both minimum wage and overtime rules, an employee must be considered nonexempt to garner FLSA coverage.
 An employee’s eligibility is ultimately based on his or her salary and job duties.